 A culminating exhibition is required of all students in the Spring semester of their third year.
 This exhibition provides a platform for the MFA candidate and is understood as the capstone presentation of their work.
 The exhibition may vary in form and location depending on the opportunities afforded to the Program.
-The standard exhibition platform is typically The Miller Institute for Contemporary Art, however the MFA Program Director can work with the graduating class on options if desired.
-In conjunction with the exhibition, all third-year students enroll in the "MFA Thesis Exhibition" course, which will guide them through the milestones and deliverables for the exhibition at the Miller ICA.
+In conjunction with the exhibition, all third-year students enroll in the "MFA Thesis Exhibition" course, which will guide them through the milestones and deliverables for the exhibition.
 Meetings for the Thesis Exhibition class may shift in date and time depending on the needs of the individual students; regardless, all students enrolled in the class are required to attend all meetings and should treat them as a class.
 The thesis exhibition is mandated for graduation, and every student must take part.
 Limited funds will be provided to each student to assist in exhibition costs; these funds will be established annually with each student receiving equal support.